UniMath/agda-unimath/src/metric-spaces/metric-structures.lagda.md

 A [premetric structure](metric-spaces.metric-structures.md) is a
 {{#concept "metric" Disambiguation="premetric structure" Agda=is-metric-Premetric}}
-if it is reflexive, symmetric, local, and triangular.
+if it is a local [pseudometric](metric-spaces.lagda.md), i.e. if it is reflexive, symmetric, triangular, and local.

 ## Definitions